cmsc22000-project-2018/api/example_api/README.md

 Let's dive into the use cases for the leaderboard of this bomb game:

 1) You want to write a function that adds a new user to the leaderboard.
-How do you access and add a new user to the data structure stored on the server?
+How do you access and add/remove users from the data structure stored on the server?

-  - Call our function addUser(char \*name) or removeUser(char \*name), where name is the name of the user you want to add to the leaderboard.
+  - Our functions: set\_add(char \*value) and set\_rem(char \*value) allow you to add and remove entries (where value is the name of the player).

 2) A user has just correctly (or incorrectly) defused one phase of the bomb!
 You want to write a function that updates the leaderboard to reflect this change.
    How do you manipulate the data associated with this user?

-  - To increment the score, call our function incrScore(char \*name), or to decrement the score, call our function decrScore(char *name)!
+  - Our functions: change\_score(char \*value, int score) allow you to change a user's score. * Note: int score can be both negative & positive - be careful!

 3) You want to write a function that returns the current state of the leaderboard, either in ascending or descending order of score.
 How can you print out every entry in the leaderboard data structure?

-  - Call our function getAscnd() to get the leaderboard with scores in ascending order, or getDscnd() to get the leaderboard with score in descending order!
+  - Our functions: print\_asncd() and print\_dscnd() print the entries of the sorted set in ascending order/descending order of scores, respectively.

 4) You want to find a user's current score.

-  - Call our function getScore(char \*name) and it will returns the user's score!
+  - Our function: find\_score(char \*value) returns the score of the entry associated with value.

-5) You want to figure out who have already defused the bomb.
+5) You want to figure out who have already defused the bomb (i.e. the users who have over a certain score).

-  - Call our function getDefused() and it will return a list of users who succeded!
+  - Our function: find\_above(int score) returns a list of users who have a score equal to or higher than the specified score in the argument.

 # TL;DR TL;DR TL;DR TL;DR TL;DR TL;DR